JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

   EDT executes events taken from the Event Queue.
   Operations performed on EDT must be as fast as possible to not block other events and freeze the UI.
   There is only one EDT in the running application.
-- background threads – used for performing long-running and costly operations, or background tasks
+- background threads (BGT) – used for performing long-running and costly operations, or background tasks

-[//]: # (TODO: `Application` interface provides, among others, methods for working with the IDE thread model.)
+[//]: # (TODO: Add diagram showing BGT, EDT and event queue)

 ## Readers-Writer Lock